NASA-PDS/registry/docs/source/user/delete_data.rst

 OpenSearch API
 *****************

+**Warning:** only use if you know what you are doing

 You can also use OpenSearch
 `delete by query API <https://opensearch.org/docs/latest/opensearch/rest-api/document-apis/delete-by-query/>`_ to delete documents from the Registry / OpenSearch.